 For example, let’s say you are an eCommerce business on Shopify.
 Your best bet is to use Gorgias, a help desk that’s made explicitly for Shopify (and Magento)-based businesses.
 Because it connects to your eCommerce platform so seamlessly, support agents can immediately see the customer's order history and update them directly without needing to switch back and forth between tabs.
 The ability to see all relevant information in one screen is crucial to resolving tickets faster.
 The quicker your support agent goes through their queue, the more productive they will be.

-Gobe is an Australia-based startup that makes premium camera accessories for creators who care about the environment.
+Urth, formerly known as Gobe, is an Australia-based startup that makes premium camera accessories for creators who care about the environment.
 They were transitioning their business from Magento to Shopify.
 They needed a help desk that can integrate well with Shopify and their social media platforms.
-Ultimately, Gobe decided to use Gorgias because it seamlessly integrates with Shopify and other apps.
+Ultimately, Urth decided to use Gorgias because it seamlessly integrates with Shopify and other apps.
 It gave them the ability to check tracking, duplicate orders, create new orders, refund and cancel orders without leaving a ticket.
 It made life so much easier for their team!
-Boldr facilitated the migration of Gobe’s data to the Shopify platform.
+Boldr facilitated the migration of Urth's data to the Shopify platform.
 Moreover, we helped them increase productivity by setting up a new infrastructure for support request management, developing canned responses, and creating report dashboards.

 “We decided to bring on Boldr at the same time as the change [to a new eCommerce platform] which sounds crazy.
 But it meant we could all learn the new system together and save double training.
 The switch to Shopify took a lot longer than anticipated.
 The Boldr team has been super supportive during the transitional period, where new systems were non-existent and needed to be built.
 They have a great supportive team with the Team Captains and Advocates who can handle the day-to-day heavy lifting.
 With the Implementations and Training teams supporting behind the scenes, we’ve been able to continue building out new platforms and learn together.”

-~ Poppi Kuropatoff, Team Lead for Customer Experience at Gobe
+~ Poppi Kuropatoff, Team Lead for Customer Experience at Urth

 2. Pick a Help Desk that plays well with other tools you use